Jciel/cathedral/README.md

 ### Contribute
 Fork the project and create a Pull Request :)
 or send a sugestion in Issues :)
-and start the project! ;P
+Start the project and share! ;P

 <br>